Key takeaways

 To determine if they’ll lend you money, lenders rely heavily on your credit history, income, credit score, and debt-to-income ratio.

 Once the application is approved, you get a lump sum of cash.
 You repay the cash plus interest and fees at a fixed rate over a fixed term.
-The repayment term can be as little as twelve months to over fifteen years.
+The repayment term can be as little as twelve months to seven years.
 The set repayment term means you will make the same monthly payment over the life of the loan.

-What interest rate you qualify for, and the fees charged depend on the lender and your credit history.
+The interest rate you qualify for and the fees charged depend on the lender and your credit history.
 A signature loan for bad credit will come with a higher interest rate and additional fees.
 It’s not uncommon to find an annual percentage rate (APR) as high as 36% when you have a very low credit score.
 The higher interest rate helps mitigate the risk taken on by lenders.
 While the APR may be high, it is still lower and easier to repay than many short-term borrowing options.

 Is a signature loan different from a personal loan?